pietvanzoen/gifable/README.md

 - Find your perfect gif quickly.
 - Upload gifs to your S3 compatible bucket.
 - Works with javascript disabled.
-- keyboard / accessibility friendly.
+- Keyboard / accessibility friendly.

 ## Running with docker